 belongs to the first wave of black metal.
 Their influences are extremely obvious, owing quite a bit to the old Venom, Slayer

 This is the first Sepultura album that I ever bought, and it remains

 my favourite to this day.
 With the dramatic shift that they later took, most people are unaware that they ever crafted such

-dark and evil songs, but Morbid Visions is the first thing that comes to my mind when
+dark and evil songs, but Morbid Visions is the first thing that comes to my mind

-I knew who were into the band preferred Beneath the Remains and Arise.
+that I knew who were into the band preferred Beneath the Remains and Arise.
 However, I always felt that their debut L.P. not only possessed so much more intensity and dark atmosphere,

 but also exuded a sense of sincerity and raw energy that soon faded with subsequent releases.

 of their influences, taking the speed of Venom and Slayer while mixing in healthy doses of Celtic Frost's trademark mid-tempo

 sections.
 Despite later claims that the guitars were out of tune, the sound is perfect and the production is raw.
 The drumming